R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Receiving and posting mail in the host

 Mail posted by an enclave appears in a callback we pass to `EnclaveHost.start`.
 Let's use a really simple
-implementation: we'll just store the encrypted bytes in a variable, so we can pick it up later:
+implementation: we'll just store the encrypted bytes in a variable, so we can pick it up later.
+Replace the call to `EnclaveHost.start` with this snippet:

 ```java
 // Start it up.